G8GYW/g8gyw.github.io/readme.md

 Here is a design for a digital QRP RF power meter that fits in a tobacco tin, complete with battery and charger.
 It displays average power from 0.5 Watts to 12 Watts, VSWR and battery voltage.
+The component cost, excluding PCB and display bezel, was around £25.

 <p align = "center"><img src="./closed.jpg" width = "480"></p>